autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 static_features.index.rename("item_id", inplace=True)
 static_features
 ```
-In the M4 daily dataset, there is a single categorical static feature that denotes the domain of origin for each time series.
+In the M4 Daily dataset, there is a single categorical static feature that denotes the domain of origin for each time series.

 We attach the static features to a TimeSeriesDataFrame as follows
 ```python
 ts_dataframe.static_features = static_features
 ```
-If the static features for some `item_id`s are missing, an exception will be raised.
+If `static_features` doesn't contain some `item_id`s that are present in `ts_dataframe`, an exception will be raised.

 Now, when we fit the predictor, all models that support static features will automatically use the static features included in `ts_dataframe`.
 ```python
 predictor = TimeSeriesPredictor(target="Value").fit(ts_dataframe)
 ```
-During fitting, the predictor will log how each static feature was interpreted
+During fitting, the predictor will log how each static feature was interpreted as follows:
 ```
 ...
 Following types of static features have been inferred: